Linear Convergence in Federated Learning: Tackling Client Heterogeneity and Sparse Gradients: Matching Centralized Rates under Objective and Systems Heterogeneity

-\textbf{Comparison with Related Work}: The model of systems heterogeneity that we study here is taken from \cite{FedNova}.
+The model of systems heterogeneity that we study here is taken from \cite{FedNova}.
 From an algorithmic standpoint, the key to the \texttt{FedNova} approach in \cite{FedNova} is to perform \textit{normalized aggregation} of local gradients.
 Importantly, in \texttt{FedNova}, clients have identical step-sizes, and the normalized aggregation takes place at the end of each round.
 In contrast, the client-specific step-sizes in \texttt{FedLin} affect how the local iterates evolve \textit{within} each round - a subtle, but key technical distinction from \texttt{FedNova}.
 Moreover, in Section \ref{sec:Motivation} we saw, both theoretically and empirically, that normalized aggregation of gradients, on its own, does not resolve the speed-accuracy trade-off.
-In terms of results, \cite{FedNova} provides guarantees (see Theorem 3 in \cite{FedNova}) only for the non-convex setting under a bounded dissimilarity assumption (Assumption 3 in \cite{FedNova}).
+In terms of results, \cite{FedNova} provides guarantees only for the non-convex setting under a bounded dissimilarity assumption.
 Our results, on the other hand, cover all the three standard settings - strongly convex, convex, and non-convex - without requiring any bounded dissimilarity assumption.

 In a concurrent work \cite{FLANP}, the authors propose a novel straggler-resilient federated learning technique termed \texttt{FLANP} that is based on the idea of adaptively selecting the participating clients during the training process.
 When the samples of all clients come from the same distribution, the authors show that selecting the fastest clients first, and then gradually selecting the slower ones, leads to overall improvements in the learning time.
 Unlike the setting in \cite{FLANP} where fast machines can only help towards learning the global model, objective heterogeneity may cause fast machines to drift more (towards the minima of their own loss function) in our formulation, i.e., \textit{fast machines can potentially hurt as well}.
 This naturally requires a more cautious approach to handling systems heterogeneity: we penalize faster machines more with lower learning rates.